Stochastic Oscillator Trading Analysis & Stochastic Oscillator Signals

 Trend reversal - identified by a classic bullish divergence setup

-Over-sold/Overbought Levels on Indicator
+Over-sold/Overbought Levels in Indicator

-Stochastic is mainly used to identify the potential overbought and oversold conditions in price movements.
+Stochastic is mainly used to identify the potential overbought and over-sold conditions in price movements.

-Overbought - Values Greater 70
+Over-bought - Values Greater 70

-- Oversold values less than 30 level - a buy signal is generated/derived when oscillator goes below 30% and then rises above this technical level.
+- Over-sold values less than 30 level - a buy signal is generated/derived when oscillator goes below 30% and then rises above this technical level.

-Oversold - Values Less Than 30
+Over-sold - Values Less Than 30

 Get More Topics & Courses: